abonzini/ODLBoardGame/CardResources/CardData/readme.md

 For example cards that are designed as "At the end of turn do X", or "When a player does X, this card does Y".
 However triggers are also used when entities have location-based buffing effects or similar, as the buff has to be triggered every time a separate entity enters/exists the place.
 These are described weirdly, as entities that can have Triggers (all but spells) describe it as a Dictionary called ```Triggers``` where the keys are the **"Effect Location"** where the trigger(s) will be attached (can be either absolute places or relative, position-based ones, options seen in ```EffectLocation``` enum), and the values are *another* dictionary this time with all the possible **Trigger Types** (optios below) and then the sequence (list) of effects.
 Basically they're similar to interactions but with an extra layer as they're subscribed to a specific location in the game.
+Units do not trigger themselves if the current actor of a trigger, this is to avoid effect duplication with some interactions.

 As you can see this is the more complex property of cards, so I really suggest taking a look at the ```.jsons``` and avoid doing these manually and just go through the Card Generator app if need to add or edit.